ashvalejohn/poke-log/README.md

  ### Review Pokes and Infusions
 ![Review infusions and bleeds](http://res.cloudinary.com/ashvalejohn/image/upload/c_scale,h_400/v1513477481/calendar-log_xffzk9.png)

  ### Update Settings

  ## Future Features
  We all had a great time working together as a team on this project.
-Some future features we'd like to implement in the future are:
+Some features we'd like to implement in the future are:
  - Allow user to set up an infusion schedule that will send them push notifications when they are due for an infusion.
  - Allow user to share their infusion logs with parents, significant others, or physicians.
  - Creating a bleeds heat map, showing the using a detailed history of their joint bleeds.
  - Adapt PokeLog to meet the criteria of a Progressive Web Application (PWA), allowing users to log pokes while offline.